+The findings of the validation team have been incorporated into the PDD.
 The calculation of GHG emissions and used data are according to applied methodology and its requirements.

 3.5 Environmental Impacts

 The environmental impacts can be seen as being low.
 These low impacts have been sufficiently described in the PDD.